 The workshop introduces the use of solver/listener pairs to solve problems.
-The major goals are to show participants the skills needed to answer standard multiple choice questions and to teach them one way to develop those skills in themselves.

-UCC 101 - First Year Seminar 1

-Introduction to college life and work.
+The major goals are to show participants the skills needed to answer standard multiple UCC 101 - First Year Seminar 1 Introduction to college life and work.
 Academic skills development, values clarification, critical thinking, problem solving, communication skills, conflict management, and cultural diversity.

-UCC 200 - Selected Topics 1-3

-Exploration of a topic (to be determined) not covered by the standard curriculum, but of interest to faculty and students in a particular semester.
+UCC 200 - Selected Topics 1-3 Exploration of a topic (to be determined) not covered by the standard curriculum, but of interest to faculty and students in a particular semester.

-UCC 201 - College Elective 1-9 College Elective
+UCC 201 - College Elective 1-12 College Elective

 UCC 259 - Honors Seminar 3 Open to students in the Utica College Honors Program or by invitation.
 Explore various topics from the points of view of different academic disciplines.
-UCC 260 - Experience Credit 1-6

-Credit for past participation (prior to admission) in a discipline or subject-related experience.
+UCC 260 - Experience Credit 1-6 Credit for past participation (prior to admission) in a discipline or subjectrelated experience.
 Student's skills or knowledge must be verified by examination conducted by the department and approved by both the dean of the division in which the student is majoring and the vice president for academic affairs and dean of the faculty before credit is given.
 Advance permission required.
 Repeatable, but may not exceed one-quarter of the total hours required for the degree.

-UCC 270 - Internship 1-12

-Participation in a discipline - or subject - related experience.
+UCC 270 - Internship 1-12 Participation in a discipline - or subject - related experience.
 Evaluation by written or oral reports or examination.
 Written permission of instructor and approval of the division dean required.
 Limited to juniors and seniors in good academic standing.
-If this is a paid work experience, also register for UCC 310 - Cooperative Education.
+If this is a paid work experience, also register for UCC 310 -Cooperative Education.